“I first oped mine eyes in Constantinople,” sayt Kettie. “The best citie in all the world.

 “Does not London seem a very turd-hole to one such as you?” arrkst Stealer.

 “Surely, sister,” sayt Picker, “you mean a turk-hole?”

 But Kettie would not be provoked by these sly sisters.

 “I had a mind to travel,” sayt he.
 “First, I friended a fisherman, who carried me across the water to Kalatas [Galata].
 A town where many strangers dwell. ’Twas there I first saw men with heads so full of wine they could scarce keep on their feet.
-A foul drink, but I ate well of fish, you may believe me.
+A foul drink, but all eat well of fish there.

-“Then I wished to see Venezia [Venice] and slipt aboard a ship.
+“Then I wished to visit Venezia [Venice] and slipt aboard a ship.
 Alas, it did not return to Kalatas, but sailed here.
-I came ashore to look at sights, but when it were time to return I could not find my ship!
+I came ashore to see sights, but when it were time to return I could not find my ship!

 “In truth, friends, I near starved.
 Whene’er I sat on a garden wall at dawn or dusk, watching for any who would bring me food, evil boys threw stones at me.

 “Even at the cookshops, few would give me alms.
-And other cats chased me off, naming me rogue and vagabond when they heard I had neither master nor mistress.
+And other cats chased me off, naming me rogue and vagabond when they learnt I had neither master nor mistress.

 “In Constantinople I had no need of such protection.
 Here, I learnt that all must serve another, or be accounted nowt.
 And so, after walking many ways, I came to Black-Fryes and chanced to find employment in a print shop.

 “My master and my mistress are incomers like myself.
 They came here not by chance, but for conscience sake.
 The mistress likes a cleanlie house, free from vermins, and there are many papers in the shop that require my care.